What to do after the change of the primary domain of your cPanel account

 If the WHMCS license was ordered with us, our Hosting team can reissue the license for you via Live Chat or within through tracked email Support.

-During the primary domain name change, the password of the cPanel account is changed and sent to your Namecheap primary email address.
+During the primary domain name change, the password for the cPanel account is changed and sent to your Namecheap primary email address.

 Troubleshooting: can’t access the cPanel interface after the primary domain change.